 - First of all, you need to add it to the quick access toolbar (here are the steps).

 - After that, whenever you need to apply the format, just select the data where you want to apply it and click on the AUTO FORMAT button from the quick access toolbar.

 - It will show you a window to select the formatting type and after selecting that click OK.

 The AUTOFORMAT is a combination of six different formattings and you have the option to disable any of them while applying it.

-2. Format Painter
+12. Format Painter

-Let’s say you have specific formatting (Font, Cell Color, Bold, Border, etc.) in the range B2:D7, and with format painter, you can copy that formatting to range B9: D14 with a click.
+The simple idea with the format painter is to copy and paste formatting from one section to another.
+Let’s say you have specific formatting (Font Style and Color, Background Color to a Cell, Bold, Border, etc.) in the range B2:D7, and with format painter, you can copy that formatting to range B9: D14 with a click.

 - First of all, select the range B2:D7.

 - After that, go to the Home Tab ➜ Clipboard and then click on “Format Painter”.

 - Now, select cell C1 and it will automatically apply the formatting on B9: D14.